 Transfer the shrimp to a bowl or plate and set off to the side.

-Next reduce the heat to medium and add in 1 teaspoon oil or as needed.
-Then add the sliced onions and bell peppers.
-Toss to coat and cook until just starting to get tender.
+Reduce the heat to medium and add in 1 teaspoon oil or as needed.
+Add the sliced onions and bell peppers, tossing to coat and cook until just starting to get tender.
 You want firm yet tender not mushy peppers,

 Then add in all the garlic, stir and cook for only 1 to 2 minutes.